IDF Chief of General Staff Benny Gantz_311.

 (photo credit: IDF Spokesperson)

-Gantz was also scheduled to meet with Britain's Chief of Staff General
+Gantz will also meet with Britain's Chief of Staff General Sir David

-Sir David Richards, Russia military chief Nikolai Makarov, as well as
+Richards, Russia military chief Nikolai Makarov, as well as the chiefs

-the chiefs of staff of France, Spain, Australia, Greece and Poland.
+of staff of France, Spain, Italy, Australia, Canada, Greece and Poland.

 This is Gantz's first trip overseas since he was appointed chief of staff in February.